Fine structure from normal iterability: Introduction

-\ifthenelse{\boolean{chapmode}}{\section}{\subsection} {Background, notation and terminology} We assume general familiarity with \cite{outline} and/or \cite{fsit}, which develop the basic theory of Mitchell-Steel (MS) indexed premice.
-In particular, we work in MS-indexing, but allowing superstrong extenders on the extender sequence (see Remark \ref{rem:superstrong_diff}).
-We work with MS fine structure, officially adopting the modifications in \cite[\S5***]{V=HODX}.
-We assume familiarity with generalized solidity witnesses; see \cite[\S1.12 + p.~326]{imlc}.
-We also assume some degree of familiarity with the author's work in \cite{premouse_inheriting} and \cite{extmax}, though these can be referred to as necessary.
-The author has not thought through adapting the arguments presented here to Jensen indexed premice or other forms of fine structure (such as in \cite{imlc} or \cite{jensen_book}).
+We assume general familiarity with \cite{outline} and/or \cite{fsit}, which develop the basic theory of Mitchell-Steel (MS) indexed premice.\footnote{The author has not thought through adapting the arguments presented here to Jensen indexed premice or other forms of fine structure (such as in \cite{imlc} or \cite{jensen_book}).} In particular, we work in MS-indexing, but allowing superstrong extenders on the extender sequence (see Remark \ref{rem:superstrong_diff}).
+We work with MS fine structure, but modified as in \cite[\S5]{V=HODX_pub}, meaning that we define the \emph{$n$th standard parameter} $p_n$ to be what is denoted $q_n$ there, and the other fine structural notions are defined as there.
+We assume familiarity with generalized solidity witnesses (see \cite[\S1.12 + p.~326]{imlc}), and also with \cite[\S1.1, \S2]{premouse_inheriting}.
+Familiarity with other parts of \cite{premouse_inheriting}, and also \cite[\S2]{extmax}, might help, but these can be referred to as necessary.

 The reader should look through \cite[\S1.1]{premouse_inheriting} for a summary of the notation and terminology we use.
 We include some of the most central notions here, and some further terminology.